aarnphm/aarnphm.github.io/content/thoughts/Philosophy and Nietzsche.md

 ### Against [[thoughts/dialectics]]

-Theory of force
-Life struggles with another form of life

-it affirms its own difference and enjoys this difference.
+Life struggles with another form of life as it affirms its own difference and enjoys this difference.

 The negative is not present in the essence as that from which force draws its activity: on the contrary it is a result of activity, of the existence of an active force and the affirmation of its difference.
 The negative is a product of existence itself: the aggression necessarily linked to an active existence, the aggression of an affirmation.